Evolution of catalytic RNAs, and the Origin of Life

 Postdoctoral award from the German Research Council (DFG)

 The Muller lab is interested in catalytic RNA molecules (ribozymes).
-We address two very different questions: (1) How did the RNA world, an early stage of life, function?
+Our main efforts are focused on the question: How did the RNA world, an early stage of life, function?
 To do this we develop catalytic RNAs by in vitro selection from random RNA sequences.
 Our long-term aim is to generate an RNA world organism and thereby recapitulate an early stage of life in the lab.
-(2) How can experimental evolution improve trans-splicing ribozymes?
-This question is important because such experimental evolution could recapitulate biochemical steps in the evolution of the spliceosome, and because evolved trans-splicing ribozymes may be useful for therapeutic applications.

 Primary Research Area

-Advisory Service - Active participant in developing the GE curriculum at Thurgood Marshall College in 2009.
+Advisory Service - Participant in developing the GE curriculum at Thurgood Marshall College in 2009.
 Thurgood Marshall College places an especially high importance on promoting diversity, for example in its specifically designed program Dimensions of Culture (DOC).

 Recruitment Efforts - Assist in the recruitment efforts of the Thurgood-Marshall College, in two recruitment seasons.